5 Tips and Tricks: Maximize Beanstack for Your Summer Reading Challenge

 3. Build and test (and test again!)

-Now that you’ve planned and prepped, it’s time to start building—and you don’t have to go it alone.
-Beanstack Basics videos are designed to assist you with tutorials, demos, and short articles.
-You can also attend live webinars with the Beanstack team to get additional information.
+Now that you’ve planned and prepped, it’s time to start building your summer reading challenge—and you don’t have to go it alone.
+Beanstack Basics videos on our help desk are designed to assist you with tutorials, demos, and short articles.
+For additional information, you can also attend live webinars with the Beanstack team.

 train